Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/events/_index.md

 ### Eventscontroller

-The eventscontroller in the Events component is the one receiving events from Apps and other sources.
+The [EventsController](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Events/Controllers/EventsController.cs) in the Events component is the one receiving events from Apps and other sources.

-It verifies if the app is authorized to creates events for the given source and then store in to event storage
+It verifies if the app is authorized to creates events for the given source and then store in to event storage.

+It also exposes API to search for events and to get events.

+Access to events is authorized.

-### Push Events controller
+### PushController

-Push Events controller is called by the InboundEventsController.
+[PushController](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Events/Controllers/PushController.cs) is called by the  [EventsInbound](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Functions/EventsInbound.cs) function.

 Based on details from the Event it will identify matching subscriptions.

 For each match it will authorize the consumer using the Policy Authorization Point.

-The [AuthorizationHelper]() is responsible for creating and performing the request.
+The [AuthorizationHelper](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Events/Authorization/AuthorizationHelper.cs) is responsible for creating and performing the request to the Policy Decision Point.

+If consumer is Authorized the event will be added to the "events-outbound" queue and picked up by the EventsOutbound function. (see below)

+### SubscriptionController

+The [SubscriptionController](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Events/Controllers/SubscriptionController.cs) exposes API to

+- Add subscriptions
+- Delete subscriptions
+- Get subscriptions
+- Validate subscriptions

 ## Event storage

-To be able to get the search capability needed for the Events component we have choosen to use PostgreSQL.
+To be able to get the search capability needed for the Events component we have choosen to use  [PostgreSQL](https://www.postgresql.org/).

 Using [PostgreSQL](https://www.postgresql.org/) makes is possible to sort the events based on a primary key and also makes it possible to search over all events based on subject or source.